sdabas9/bespangle/org/README.md

 ### 2 - Initialize org contract

-Org would need to do some basic setup, which involves -Subscribing to the producer contracts.
+Org would need to do some basic setup, which involves
+- Subscribing to the producer contracts.
--Subscribing to a validation contract.
+- Subscribing to a validation contract.
 Org needs to implement this to validate the input of actions.
 See Eden Validation Contract.
--Optionally give atomic asset collection name if org wishes to subscribe to atomic asset consumer.
+- Optionally give atomic asset collection name if org wishes to subscribe to atomic asset consumer.

 All this can be done via this action -
 ```